What help can you get if you can’t pay your important bills and debts?

 Priority bills and debts

 Talk to your supplier and ask if you can pay arrears over a longer period.
 It’s important to say if people in your household have health problems.
-If you are having deductions through a prepayment meter for existing debts, ask if the deductions can be reduced or halted for the next few months.
+If you are having deductions through a prepayment meter for existing debts, ask if the deductions can be reduced or halted.

-The British Gas Energy Trust supports all energy customers, no matter who your supplier is.
+The British Gas Energy Trust supports all energy customers on prepayment meters no matter who your supplier is.
 They can make grants.

 The following energy companies offer help to their customers in difficulty: